Singapore National Day parade: National Songs' Role In Nation Building

-NDP funpack
+NDP funpacks

-Funpacks was introduced in 1991, which contains goodies which distribution varies every year.
-These goodies include food, drinks, vouchers from various participating companies and sponsors, items and commodities intended for the use during the parade, such as a theme-designed torchlight and the Singapore flag.
-Most funpacks are designed by students from local polytechnics and community services, although an exception happened 2015, where people from all walks of life designed 50 designs for the funpack, which also include a Singa Lion Figurine, some snacks and games.
+Funpacks were introduced in 1991, which contain various goodies each year.
+These goodies include food, drinks, vouchers from various participating companies and sponsors, as well as items and commodities intended for the use during the parade, such as a theme-designed torchlight and the Singapore flag.
+For most years, the funpacks are packed by selected members of the Singapore Armed Forces.
+In 2009, prisoners helped to pack the funpacks through the Yellow Ribbon Project.

-Most of the years, the funpacks were also packed by selected members of the armed forces.
-In 2009, they were packed by prisoners through the Yellow Ribbon Project.
-In 2015, a similar funpack, the 'SG Funpack', which came in 50 designs, was given out to every Singaporean and permanent resident household.
+Most funpacks are designed by students from local polytechnics and community services.
+For the 2015 funpack, people from all walks of life created 50 different designs for the funpack.
+The funpack included a Singa Lion figurine, snacks and games.
+It was distributed to every Singaporean and permanent resident household.

 In 2019, the funpacks were redesigned to be more environmentally-friendly.
+The 2024 funpacks were designed by students from special education schools, with themed designs based on the pillars of Total Defence.
+The funpacks were constructed by national servicemen; that year, the NDP began experimenting with powered exoskeletons and mobile robots to assist in production.